Juneyy/EDA-on-Sales-Data/README.md

     <img alt="churn" src="Images/MostPopularItem.png">
 </div>

 Are there any products that sold together?
 The order id column takes multiple items and consider it as one order.
 By grouping the product and order column, we can get a sense of what items are bought together.
-The most popular items boought together are iPhone and Lighting Charging Cable
+The most popular items boought together are iPhone and Lighting Charging Cable.

 <div align="center">
     <img alt="churn" src="Images/ProductSoldTogether.png">